onetcenter/web-services-samples/ruby/README.md

 # Ruby Code Samples for O\*NET Web Services

+`batch_coder.rb` is a non-interactive command-line program which codes a JSON file of job titles to O*NET-SOC occupations.

-`keyword_search.rb` is a command-line program which demonstrates the occupation keyword search.
+`keyword_search.rb` is an interactive command-line program which demonstrates the occupation keyword search.

 `OnetWebService.rb` is a utility class you may use in your own applications.